-Since 1987, just like the Césars in cinema and the Victoires de la Musique in music, theater has had its own professional awards: the Molières (also known as La Nuit des Molières).
+Since 1987, in the same vein as the Césars for cinema or the Victoires de la Musique, the theatre has also created its own professional accolades: the Molières (also known as La Nuit des Molières).

 Alexis Michalik's Edmond returns to the Théâtre du Palais Royal: our review